Aeolian Hall (London, Ontario)

-Aeolian Hall is a historic music venue in London, Ontario.
-The hall is located in a heritage building at 795 Dundas Street, at the corner of Dundas St. and Rectory St, just to the east of Adelaide St.
+Aeolian Hall is the name of a historic music venue (housed in two different edifices) in London, Ontario.

+Beecher United Church location

+In 1947, Gordon D. Jeffery purchased the closing Beecher United Church on Dundas St between Waterloo and Colborn and turned it into the Aeolian Hall with an aim to promote local classical and chamber music.
+This church had been erected in 1876 and had originally been known as the First Congregational Church.

+A new Aeolian-Skinner organ was installed in December 1949.
+The dedication concert featured Ernest White and Jeffery, and a commissioned work Music for Organ and Strings by Friedrich Breydert.

+This first building burned down in 1968.
+The church tower was preserved and remains erected at the site, where it is a London Heritage Site and where it is the namesake for a parking garage business called "London Towers".

+Old Town Hall location

-The structure was first built as the town hall of the then independent community of London East.
-The building was completed in 1884; however only a year later London East amalgamated with London.
+In 1969, Jeffery purchased the old London town hall building, and turned this into a new Aeolian Hall concert venue.
+The hall is located in a heritage building at 795 Dundas Street, at the corner of Dundas St. and Rectory St, just to the east of Adelaide St. It was first built as the town hall of the then independent community of London East.
+The building was completed in 1884; a year later London East amalgamated with London.
 The building served a number of different purposes over the next decades, including serving as a fire station, court house, public library, school, and a number of businesses.
 The building was sold by the city in 1947 and it became home to a series of private businesses.
 The longest serving tenant was Frank C. Warder Radio Limited, which occupied the street level portion of the building from 1950 to 1982.